ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.3.2 - May 12, 2015 =

+**Fixes**

+- Groupings not being sent to MailChimp
+- Get correct IP address when using proxy like Cloudflare or Sucuri WAF.
+- Issue when using more than one `{data_xx}` replacement

+**Improvements**

+- IE8 compatibility for honeypot fallback script.

 = 2.3.1 - May 6, 2015 =